IBM/ttyspy/README.md

 # ttyspy

-Mechanism for logging terminal sessions in a secure manner.
+Originally written by Dustin Lundquist to provide secure terminal sessions for SSH Bastion servers at Blue Box.
+It is primarily used inside [Cuttle](https://github.com/IBM/cuttle) where it helps provide a secure SRE platform for operating distributed systems in the DataCenter or in the Cloud.

 Terminal sessions may include cryptographic secrets, personally identifiable information, or other information which should not be disclosed.